Regulatory Agreements Required for Affordable Unit Restrictions

 • Recordation on title with the County Recorder.

-• Submission to the Permit Center to release the permit hold.
+• Submission to the Permit Center to release the associated permit hold.

 City of Oakland Planning Approval

-Approval for density bonus incentives or an Affordable Housing Impact Fee waiver for your development must be obtained before applying for the regulatory agreement.
-Contact the Department of Planning and Building for more information.
+Approval for Density Bonus incentives or an Affordable Housing Impact Fee waiver for your development must be obtained before applying for the regulatory agreement.
+Contact Oakland Planning and Zoning for more information.

 Regulatory Agreement Application

-One Conditions of Planning Approval have been issued, submit a complete application with all required information and documentation including:
+Once Planning Conditions of Approval have been issued, submit a complete application with all required information and documentation including:

 • Ownership/Developer contact information